 The two of them inherit a crumbling piece of real estate literally on Wall Street, which at the time of this story has just lost its nimbus, as traders no longer need to leave their suburban homes in order to go to work.
 This abrupt shift in center of gravity serves beautifully as a parable to what Ullman is probably one of the first to observe; the fact that it starting to matter less and less where you operate from, a phenomenon that she thinks of as “virtualisation of life itself”, a condition that is not without its challenges:

-It’s equally satisfying to take part of her pillow talk with Brian the cryptographer, a fascinating character who’s as clueless socially as he’s brilliant with tech (“…as ‘technical’ as I might appear to my clients, as close to the machine as I was from their point of view, that’s as far as I was from Brian.”)
+It’s equally satisfying to listen in on her pillow talk with Brian the cryptographer, a fascinating character who’s as clueless socially as he’s brilliant with tech (“…as ‘technical’ as I might appear to my clients, as close to the machine as I was from their point of view, that’s as far as I was from Brian.”)
 He falls for the writer because she’s probably the first person ever to hear him out as he rambles on about the concepts that would two decades later lead to the creation of crypto-currencies.

 I’ll close with a final favourite paragraph.
 To put it in context, Ullman is in charge of developing the first system that allows AIDS patients to be tracked from one care-giver to another in the state of California.
 The system is coming along nicely until the point where the developers are confronted with end-users; “those contemptible, oblivious people who just want to use the stuff we write and don’t care how we did it.”
 We feel the instinct to retreat back into the comfort of the code, as the writer puts it: